mikegleen/modes/doc/source/index.rst

 A configuration language is defined in YAML syntax that provides specification of XML fields and control over whether records are selected for processing.
-The language is used for both CSV → XML and XML → CSV processing.
-Most but not all of the commands and statements are used for both cases.
+The language is used for processing of CSV → XML, XML → CSV, and XML → XML (with updates from a CSV file).
+Most but not all of the commands and statements are used for all cases.

 The configuration consists of a YAML file broken into multiple documents, separated by lines containing ``---`` in the left three columns.